-- ♠ Be cautious when crossing the busy street with your smartphone or STREET SENSE - ♠ Stay alert, avoid dark areas and be aware of who is walking in front - ⚠ Trust your instincts and leave the area if you do not feel comfortable. - Never take shortcuts through alleys or illegally crossing the street - ⚠ Stay calm and go to a well-lighted public area (such as a store or restaurant) to seek help if you think that someone is following you.
-Call the police, if necessary. - Do not accept rides from strangers. - ♠ Do not carry large sums of cash.
-It is quite a common practice to use credit card in many foreign countries.
+- smartphone and/or wallet. - Stay alert, avoid dark or quiet zones and be aware of the people around you. - Trust your instincts and leave the area if you do not feel safe. - Never take shortcuts through alleys or illegally crossing the street (iaywalk). - Stay calm and go to a well-lighted public area (such as a store or restaurant) to seek help if you think that someone is following you.
+Call the police, if necessary. - Do not accept rides from strangers. - Do not carry large sums of cash.
+It is quite a common practice to use credit card in many countries.

-4. CAMPUS SAFETY
+CAMPUS SAFETY